-- School Skirt
+- School skort

-- ♦ School Netball or Rugby shirt
+- School netball or rugby shirt

-- ♦ Black knee-length sports socks
+- Black knee-length sports socks

-- School Tracksuit
+- School tracksuit

-- ♦ Trainers
+- Non-marking laced Training Shoes.
+No fashion trainers

 - Shin Guards

 - Mouth Guards

+Optional

-School Hoodie
+- School Hoodie

-Boys' Uniform
+Boys Uniform

-- ♦ Black Blazer Polyester mix (with badge sewn in)
+- Black Blazer Polyester mix (with badge sewn in)

 - White school shirt

-- ♦ School grey trousers
+- School grey trousers

-- Plain fine Burgundy V-neck jumper (wool or courtelle) COMPULSORY BETWEEN 1ST OCTOBER AND 30TH APRIL
+- Plain fine burgundy V-neck jumper (wool or courtelle) COMPULSORY BETWEEN 1ST OCTOBER AND 30TH APRIL

 - Black school socks

 - Plain black shoes (not canvas)

-- Trainers and school sweatshirts are only to be worn during PE
+- Trainers are only to be worn during PE

-- ♦ School tie
+- School tie

-- Plain black coat
+- Plain black coat (no markings or logos)

-- From 1st May until 31st October the following may be worn:
+From 1st May until 31st October the following may be worn:

 - White short sleeved shirt

-JEWELLERY is not permitted with the exception of a wrist watch HAIR should be of natural colouring and long hair should be tied back for practical lessons.
-Hair should be cut no less than a No.2
+JEWELLERY is not permitted with the exception of a wrist watch

+HAIR should be of natural colouring and long hair should be tied back for practical lessons.
+Razored shapes are not permitted.
+Hair should be no shorter than a No.2 cut.